Női Nemzeti Bajnokság I

-The Női NB I (Női Nemzeti Bajnokság, for "Women's National Championship"), also known as the Simple by DTP Női Liga for sponsorship reasons, is the top-level women's football league in Hungary.
+The Női NB I (Női Nemzeti Bajnokság, for "Women's National Championship"), also known as the Simple Női Liga for sponsorship reasons, the top level of league competition for women's association football in Hungary.
 Organized by the Hungarian Football Federation, it features twelve teams.
 The champion qualifies for a spot in the UEFA Women's Champions League.

 Format

 From 2007–08 to 2009–10 eight teams played two double round-robins (so 28 matches) to decide the champion.

 For the 2010–11 season the league was extended to ten teams and a playoff system was adopted.
 After the regular season, which was reduced to a double round-robin tournament, the top 5 teams qualified for the championship playoff.
 At the start of the playoff the results against the teams failing to reach the championship playoff are subtracted.
 The five teams then play another double round-robin (for 8 additional matches) to crown the champion.
 The relegation playoff round works in the same way with the bottom five placed teams after the regular season.

 Since the 2014–15 season, the top two teams after the championship play-off play a championship final.